timabilov/refcache/README.md

 > Note:
 > * Pickle is used as default serializer/deserializer.
 It can be customized
 > * Retrieved ORM objects are detached from their original database session.
+> * Dependency/Relations of entities are not tracked.

 #### SQLAlchemy Integration